USDR-MoneyTree/MoneyTree/README.md

 **MoneyTree**
 MoneyTree is a decentralized bank on Avalanche.
-It gives out zero-interest loans for AVAX er holders.
+It gives out zero-interest loans for AVAX holders.
 The loans are paid out as stablecoins called USDR.

 **USDR Benefits People**